 mFRR, manual Frequency Restoration Reserve

 Fingrid maintains the Nordic mFRR energy market together with the other Nordic transmission system operators (TSOs).
-Reserve suppliers can submit bids to the mFRR energy market for the assets in their control.
+Balancing service providers (BSPs) can submit bids to the mFRR energy market for the assets in their control.

 Each Nordic TSO will activate the necessary amount of bids in the mFRR energy market to cover the forecasted or detected imbalances in their control area and to maintain the system security of the electricity system in normal operating conditions and disturbances.
-Fingrid pays the reserve supplier for the energy activated in the mFRR energy market in case of up-regulation, or the reserve supplier pays Fingrid in case of down-regulation.
+Fingrid pays the BSP for the energy activated in the mFRR energy market in case of up-regulation, or the BSP pays Fingrid in case of down-regulation.

 The mFRR energy market is currently being developed and the intention is for the Nordic mFRR energy market to become part of the Europe-wide reserve market.